A visit to this endearing, laid-back town might be just what’s needed for a getaway.

-Paola presents all the amenities expected from the county seat – a historic downtown complete with a 100-year-old park square, unique local boutiques, down home restaurants for every craving and ample opportunities to explore the outdoors.
+Paola presents all the amenities expected from the county seat – a historic downtown complete with a park square, unique local boutiques, homestyle restaurants and ample opportunities to explore the outdoors.

 Paola Town Square

-If you want to nosh where the locals go, Circle C Café serves pancakes bigger than your face, biscuits and gravy and smothered pork chops.
+To eat with the locals, Circle C Café serves giant pancakes, biscuits and gravy, and smothered pork chops.
 Café Latte is the local spot for hot and cold coffee and espresso drinks, as well as sweets and lunch options.
-Blend: Smoothie and Tea Shop offers healthy smoothie options to fuel your day.
+Revive Paola: Smoothie and Juice Bar offers healthy shakes and tea options.
 But if fried sweet goodness is the ticket, head to the highly addictive Daylight Donuts.
-A truly unique view is offered at We-B-Smokin where they serve up hardy BBQ and breakfasts adjacent to the Miami County Airport’s runway.
-Simple Simon will satisfy your craving for Italian food with their menu of pizza, pasta, calzones. strombolis and more.
+Barbeque lovers may want to try Papa C’s BBQ Bar & Grill, while those craving a juicy burger can head on down to Grandstand Burgers.

 Whether indoors or outdoors, Paola’s allure is its idyllic respite from big city life.